Watch 3 international vloggers during their first visit to the sculpture garden. Check it out!

 Kijk Uit Attention

 Kijk Uit Attention by Krijn Giezen is opened occasionally.
-From 14 until 17 April, 22 until 30 April, 8 July until 3 September and 14 October until 29 October, between 11.00 and 16.00 hrs, you can climb the stairway.
 During bad weather conditions the work will be closed.
-Read about this work
+Read about opening hours and more about this work

 Ticks occur wherever there is ground-level vegetation in the Netherlands, so that includes De Hoge Veluwe National Park and the sculpture garden.
 A tick bite is usually harmless, but can cause Lyme disease in some cases.
 Check yourself for tick bites after your ‘nature excursion’.
 If you have been bitten, remove the tick without delay.
 More information is available on the website of the RIVM.